microsoftgraph/msgraph-sdk-powershell/src/Search/beta/docs/Update-MgBetaExternalIndustryDataInboundFlow.md

 # Update-MgBetaExternalIndustryDataInboundFlow

 ## SYNOPSIS
-Update the properties of an inboundFileFlow object.
+Update the properties of an inboundFlow object.
 This API is available in the following national cloud deployments.

 ## SYNTAX